mayracu/reading-notes/code201/201class2.md

-# HTML fundamentals and formatting
+# Class 2: HTML, CSS and JavaScript

 ## Why is it important to use semantic elements in our HTML?